Limited Access: No

 All students are placed in a Pre-Major Engineering code until all of the prerequisites have been completed.
-Students must earn a grade of "C" or better on the first attempt of the courses designated in our Pre-Engineering curriculum (Calculus I, Calculus II, General Chemistry I, Pre-Engineering Lab) at any institution attended.
+Students must earn a grade of "C minus" or better on the first attempt of the courses designated in our Pre-Engineering curriculum (Calculus I, Calculus II, General Chemistry I, First Year Engineering Lab) at any institution attended.
 One repeated attempt out of all pre-engineering courses is permitted.

 Requirements for Progression to the Upper-Division: